|Popular in||December||High demand for flights, 18% potential price rise|

 Winters in Louisville can get cold and snow is likely from December to February.
 If you don’t mind the cold, however, cheap flights to Louisville and discount accommodations are likely to be found during the winter months.

 Louisville is a very easy city to get into and around.
 There are great roads and train lines reaching into the city, as well as an international airport.
-Within the city, take the Toonerville II Trolley or one of the efficient public buses.
-The trolley covers the shopping and hotel district from 7:30am to 6pm.
-Some routes run as late as 2am.
+Within the city, take one of the efficient public buses.
 Many of the hotels have their own free shuttle service, so be sure to find out what your accommodations offer.
 Taxis are easy to catch and there are many well-marked bike lanes downtown.

 Dawn at the Downs: If you’ve seen the celebrities sitting in Millionaire’s Row, but don’t think you’ll ever get close to those seats, think again.
 Enjoy breakfast the week before the race (Monday through Thursday) at Churchill Downs and catch the morning workouts of the Kentucky Derby and Kentucky Oaks contenders.
 Be sure to call Churchill Downs for reservations in Millionaire’s Row.
 There is also other seating available that does not require a reservation.